carlosperate/carlosperate.github.io/themes/embeddedlog-theme/README.md

 [embeddedlog](http://www.embeddedlog.com) website, so it cannot be dropped into a generic pelican project without some modifications.

+Other changes:
 - Font Awesome been updated from version v4.x to v5.9.
 - Shariff has been updated from version v1.7.3 to v3.2.1.
+    - SHARIFF_BUTTON_STYLE option created with the update
+    - CSS overwritten for round corners

 -----